 Intercontinental Hotels Group Faced Severe Damage Than One Might Thought

 The data breach that affected Intercontinental Hotels Group had affected many visitors.
-However, the breach was happened in late December 2016 and it was declared that only 12 properties had been affected.
-Cyber security team then realized that the damage was severe and deep.
+However, the breach happened in late December 2016 and it was declared that only 12 properties had been affected.
+The cybersecurity team then realized that the damage was severe and deep.
 Attackers were installed malware on payment card processing servers.
-Thus, attackers got data like card numbers, internal verification codes, which made them to clone card and fraud payments.
+Thus, attackers got data like card numbers, internal verification codes, which made them clone cards and fraud payments.

 The Internet Society Will Demand Full Encryption In Next G20 Countries Meeting